pointw-dev/pybrightsign/README.md

 # pybrightsign
 BrightSign APIs for humans.
 Python module to simplify using the BrightSign BSN/BSNEE API.

-> NOTE: this is early work in progress - interfaces subject to radical changes
+> NOTE: Now in Beta.
+Pretty stable, but still subject to breaking changes in later releases.

 Install with `pip` as usual: